Journalist travels 63 hours by land across Europe after flight cancelled

-Jack Reeve spent more than 63 hours travelling by train, coach and bus from Croatia to Norwich after his flight was cancelled
+Jack Reeve spent more than two and half days travelling by train, coach and bus from Croatia to his home in Norwich

 A journalist who spent more than two days travelling via coach, train and bus from Split in Croatia to Norwich after his flight was cancelled due to a UK air traffic control failure said the experience was “really unsettling”.